minaskar/pocomc/docs/source/background.rst

 The purpose of the *mutation* step in SMC is to diversify the particles and allow their distribution to reach the equilibrium distribution :math:`p_{t}(\theta)`.
 To this end, common MCMC methods (e.g. Metropolis-Hastings) are often employed in practice.
-However, the sampling efficiency of MCMC is affected by the presense of correlation between the parameters and multimodality.
+However, the sampling efficiency of MCMC is affected by the presence of correlation between the parameters and multimodality.
 In order to maintain their efficiency, PMC and `pocoMC` utilise a *Normalising Flow (NF)* (i.e. an invertible transformation parameterised by a neural network) to precondition or decorrelate the parameters of the target distribution. *Normalising Flow Preconditioning* works by approximately